 Corporate Social Responsibility (CSR) allows businesses large and small to enact positive change.
-When companies choose to do what is right not only for their bottom line but also benefit financially while building trust with consumers.
+It’s when companies choose to do what’s right not only for their bottom line but also to build customer trust.

-Corporate social responsibility helps build trust, raise awareness, and encourage social change.
-Although there are tens of thousands of companies doing their part, large global corporations’ efforts have far-reaching results that can impact major world issues from hunger and health to global warming.
-Here are some examples of how some major brands are doing CSR successfully.
+Corporate social responsibility helps gain customer trust by caring about issues such as Earth Day, raises awareness, and encourages social change.
+Although there are thousands of companies doing their part, the efforts of large global corporations have far-reaching results that can impact global issues, from hunger and health to global warming and climate change.

 Corporate social responsibility comes in many forms.
-Even the smallest company impacts social change by making a simple donation to a local food bank.
+Even the smallest company can impact social change by making a simple donation to a local food bank.
 Some of the most common examples of CSR include:

-Millennials would also like to take part in initiatives such as being able to participate in volunteer work or making donations towards a company’s charitable efforts.
-As more and more companies begin to see the impact their socially and environmentally conscious efforts have on a consumer’s perception, the more chance there is that they will begin initiatives of their own.
+Millennials also like to take part in initiatives such as volunteer work or making donations.
+As ever more companies begin to see the impact their socially and environmentally conscious efforts have on a consumer’s perception, the more chance there is that they will begin initiatives of their own.

-Activism by millennials and all generations will also influence changing trends in CSR.
-You can expect to see companies taking a public stand against on-the-job harassment and discrimination thanks to the #metoo movement.
-Diversity in the workplace will continue to expand embracing people of all races, genders, cultures, disabilities, and sexual orientations.
+Activism by millennials and, indeed, all generations will also influence changing trends in CSR.
+You can expect to see companies continue to take a public stand against on-the-job harassment and discrimination thanks to the #metoo movement.
+Diversity in the workplace will also continue to expand to embrace people of all races, genders, cultures, disabilities, and sexual orientations.

 Companies will also find their own voices to speak out against social injustice and policy changes that will negatively impact the environment.
-Even policies to protect privacy can become part of the CSR trends we will see as more and more data breaches threaten personal information.
+Even policies to protect data privacy in an ever changing environment can become part of the CSR trends as more and more data breaches threaten personal information.

 1. Innovation: Johnson & Johnson

-An excellent example of CSR is global giant Johnson & Johnson.
+An excellent example of CSR on the frontline is big pharma pioneer Johnson & Johnson.
 They have focused on reducing their impact on the planet for three decades.
 Their initiatives range from leveraging the power of the wind to providing safe water to communities around the world.
-Its purchase of a privately-owned energy supplier in the Texas Panhandle allowed the company to reduce pollution while providing a renewable, economical alternative to electricity.
-The company continues to seek out renewable energy options with the goal to procure 35% of their energy needs from renewable sources.
+Their purchase of a privately-owned energy supplier in the Texas Panhandle allowed the company to reduce pollution while providing a renewable, economical alternative to electricity.
+The company continues to seek out renewable energy options with the goal of having 100% of its energy needs from renewable sources by 2025.

-Google is trusted not only for its environmentally friendly initiatives but also due to their outspoken CEO Sundar Pichai.
+Google is trusted not only for its environmentally friendly initiatives but also due to its outspoken CEO, Sundar Pichai.
 He stands up against social issues including President Donald Trump’s anti-Muslim comments.
-Google also earned RI’s highest CSR score much in part due to their data center using 50% less energy than others in the world.
+Google also earned the Reputation Institute’s highest CSR 2018 score much in part due to their data centers using 50% less energy than others in the world.
 They also have committed over $1 billion to renewable energy projects and enable other businesses to reduce their environmental impact through services such as Gmail.

 4. Ford Motor Company